ericmjl/essays-on-data-science/docs/miscellaneous/pydata-landscape.md

 So what tools are available for documentation?

-The workhorse of the Python documentation world is Sphinx.
+The workhorse of the Python documentation world is [Sphinx][sphinx].
 It comes with a lot of features and extensions, and many developers swear by it.
 Many others, however, also swear a ton because of it, because it is complicated to learn, and the syntax is not easy to remember — especially if one doesn’t write documentation _every day_ like code!